inrupt/artifact-generator/README.md

 ...and open this HTML file with a web browser, you should see:

 ```
-My Pet Rock shinyness is defined as "How wonderfully shiny a rock is." by https://team.inrupt.net/public/vocab/PetRock.ttl#
+My Pet Rock shininess is defined as "How wonderfully shiny a rock is." by https://team.inrupt.net/public/vocab/PetRock.ttl#
 ```

 # The relationship between generated source code artifacts and RDF vocabularies